apankrat/notes/fast-case-conversion/README.md

    start in the data section, followed by the retrieval of ch's delta value within the block at the offset of `ch & 0xff`.

-Marvelous, isn't it?
+Nice, isn't it?

 If you know the origins of this technique (or its author!), let me know and I'll add a proper reference.

-# Table compression, revised
+# But wait...

-But wait!
 We can do better.

 ## Use smaller blocks